zimolzak/active-learning/Readme.md

 Using seven datasets that have been adjudicated by experts, we compare three algorithms: Logistic regression with an L1 penalty (LASSO), support vector machines (SVM), and random forests.

-We obtain high 10-fold cross-validation accuracy (Table 1):
+We obtain high 10-fold cross-validation accuracy (Table __crossvaltable__):

 *insert table here*

-Results are shown in Figure 1.
+Results are shown in Figure __crossvalfig__.

-[Figure 1: Shows the 10-fold cross validation accuracy.]
+*Figure shows the 10-fold cross validation accuracy.*

 As this table shows, the highest accuracy is achieved using Random Forests, with LASSO a close second.
 However, LASSO is nearly as good as Random Forests and it has the advantage that it is easy for end users to understand the basis of the models predictions.
 We dropped SVM from further consideration because it has the worst performance and also is not as easy to interpret its results.

-Using our engineered features with L1-penalized logistic regression, there is rapid convergence to a high-accuracy classifier, even with random sampling of training examples.
+Using our engineered features with L1-penalized logistic regression, there is rapid convergence to a high-accuracy classifier, even with random sampling of training examples (Figure __lassocurve__).

-[Figure 2: Shows the learning curves]
 *insert learning curves fig here*

-With Random Forests, the convergence is even better:
+With Random Forests, the convergence is even better (Figure __rfcurve__).

 *insert another learning curves fig here*

 We should have three plots:

-Feature importance: feat w/ highest coefficient was [possibly K-S statistic].
+Feature importance: feat w/ highest coefficient was (possibly K-S statistic).

 Discussion
 ========